 Most women are pleased with the results of their breast augmentation surgery, but this type of procedure isn’t for everyone.
+Before you make an appointment with someone like Dr. Jeffrey Swail, there are many things to consider.
 Certain women have current breast shapes or sizes that make achieving a successful, natural-looking result difficult.
-In most cases, Dr. Lopez is able to craft effective surgery options for patients at her office in Fresno.
+In most cases, the surgeon is able to craft effective surgery options for patients at her office in Milwaukie.
 Breast augmentation is a great choice for many women.

-If you have questions about whether you are a good candidate for breast augmentation in Fresno – Visalia, please contact Dr. Lopez at the Aesthetic Laser Institute by calling our Fresno office today at (559) 440-9025 for a personalized assessment.
-Dr. Quita Lopez is a cosmetic surgeon in Fresno who has years of experience performing breast enhancment procedures with satisfying results.
+If you have questions about whether you are a good candidate for breast augmentation in Milwaukie – Portland, please contact Dr. Lopez at the Aesthetic Laser Institute by calling our Milwaukie office today at 503-353-0888 for a personalized assessment.
+Dr. Quita Lopez is a cosmetic surgeon in Milwaukie who has years of experience performing breast enhancment procedures with satisfying results.

 With the patient standing in an upright position, the skin of the breast does not touch the skin of the chest wall.
 The shape of the breast imposes no limitations on augmentation options.